You had a hard workout yesterday and wake up to find that your heel pain is absolutely unbearable.

 Do You Have Plantar Fasciitis?

-The thick, flexible tissue connecting your heel to the ball of your foot (AKA the arch of your foot) bears the brunt of impact and distributes the weight of your body as you walk, run, or jump.
+The thick, flexible tissue connecting your heel to the ball of your foot (AKA the arch of your foot) bears the brunt of the impact and distributes the weight of your body as you walk, run, or jump.
 When the plantar fascia becomes damaged through overuse or injury, this band of tissue can sustain small tears or become inflamed.
 When that happens, you have a condition called Plantar Fasciitis.

 Causes of Plantar Fasciitis

 Plantar fasciitis is caused by overuse or injury to the arches.
-The subsequent inflammation and damage results in heel pain that can be excruciating, especially first thing in the morning.
+The subsequent inflammation and damage results in heel pain that can be excruciating, especially the first thing in the morning.
 Plantar fasciitis can be caused or exacerbated by any of the following: